![]() |

 of food.
 He slowly bypasses a habitual route the estates, from time to time

 marking territory by urine and dung.
-He senses smells well, and prefers to
+He senses smells well, and prefers to communicate

-communicate with neighbours with the help of smells.
-For him an atmosphere
+with neighbours with the help of smells.
+For him an atmosphere is the real open

-is the real open book.
-And some pages of this book can appear simply awful:
+book.
+And some pages of this book can appear simply awful: from dry thickets

-very old, therefore the porcupine is not afraid of predator presence.
-He comes
+the porcupine is not afraid of predator presence.
+He comes nearer to a source

-nearer to a source of smell, and sees on the ground a body of the deermara.
+of smell, and sees on the ground a body of the deermara.
+It was killed long

-It was killed long time ago, and on the body soft tissues together with skin
+time ago, and on the body soft tissues together with skin and wool are eaten

-and wool are eaten basically.
-There it had remained only ribs, backbone and
+basically.
+There it had remained only ribs, backbone and head of an animal.

-head of an animal.
-Whitechest goes away, not having paid attention to the motley
+Whitechest goes away, not having paid attention to the motley feather which

-feather which had stuck to remains of an animal.
+had stuck to remains of an animal.

 Heat of desert is not a problem for some animals.
 In the afternoon when the